Exact Terms

 Use symptoms, vibes, or half-formed intent.

-2. Get the signal words
+2. Get better words

 See the vocabulary and why it fits.